Best saddle for trail riding? It depends!

 Hilason Flextree Trail Saddle

 This saddle is made from American cowhide leather.
 It is hand-tooled and dark brown in color.
 The Hilason weighs in at 22 pounds.
+If you’re looking for a saddle pad, try this one that offers optimal pressure relief and comfort.

 - Comes with matching front and back cinch straps